klmcwhirter/uvextras/README.md

 By default, the info verb output displays 3 tables without `--details` - `Info`, `Locations` and `Scripts`.

-Here is the output from executing `uvextras info -d --all` in my [oci-shared-images](https://github.com/klmcwhirter/oci-shared-images) project dir.
+Here is the output from executing `uvextras info --details --all` in my [oci-shared-images](https://github.com/klmcwhirter/oci-shared-images) project dir.

 ![info table](./docs/uvextras_info.png)